-Our lawyers have extensive experience in both civil and criminal environmental litigation matters.
+As environmental issues evolve due to new laws, economic forces, corporate initiatives, and social changes, companies both new and old are increasingly facing environmental litigation on a broad array of issues.
 On the civil side, at the trial court level, Quinn Emanuel has successfully defended clients in matters ranging from nuclear waste disposal and the operation of industrial facilities and landfills to oil spills and soil and groundwater contamination.
 We have also assisted clients in defending against mass tort and class action claims based on a wide variety of environmental issues, as well as obtaining insurance coverage to pay for remediating contamination.
+We also frequently assist clients to assess risks arising out of environmental and climate change litigation.
 On the criminal side, we have defended its clients in a broad range of criminal investigations, grand jury proceedings, and prosecutions involving oil and other spills and the storage, transportation, disposal, and discharge of numerous hazardous chemicals and wastes.

 Quinn Emanuel also has an unparalleled record of success on appeal in environmental litigation.
 We have secured victories for clients before the Supreme Court, as well as the Courts of Appeals for the D.C., Second, and Ninth Circuits.
 Our appellate victories have come in matters ranging from auto emission standards, to oil exploration plans, to CERCLA liability.
 No other firm brings the depth of skills and knowledge that Quinn Emanuel does.

-- Quinn Emanuel achieved a significant victory for its client Hyundai by successfully petitioning the Ninth Circuit en banc to overturn an unfavorable ruling by the initial panel.
+- Quinn Emanuel achieved a significant victory for its client Hyundai by successfully petitioning the Ninth Circuit en banc to overturn an unfavorable ruling by the initial panel regarding fuel economy estimates.
 Quinn Emanuel represented Hyundai in multi-district class action litigation that was resolved at the district court through a class settlement.
 After a Ninth Circuit panel issued a decision overturning the district court’s approval of the class settlement, we successfully petitioned the Ninth Circuit for rehearing en banc.
 The en banc court affirmed the district court’s approval of the settlement allowing the nationwide resolution to move forward.

 - We won an 8-1 victory for Shell Oil in the U.S. Supreme Court in Burlington Northern & Santa Fe Railway v.
 United States, which greatly limited “arranger” liability under CERCLA and held that Shell could not be held liable as an arranger for shipping useful chemicals.
 The case also greatly clarified the standards for apportionment in CERCLA suits.